ZG089/Re-Malwack-Lite/README.md

 > [!TIP]
 > **How does the host's file block websites and what modifications were made?**
-> - How does it block websites: The host file blocks websites and malware by denying access for your phone to connect to it at all.
+> - here's how it blocks websites: The host file blocks websites and malware by denying access for your phone to connect to it at all.
 It will just return a blank page. ``0.0.0.0 www.the-website-that-is-blocked.com``.

 > [!TIP]
 > **Does it blocks in-app ads and in-game ads as well ?**